 Dr. Rebekah Reysen, Assistant Director for Academic Support Programs

 Originally from Napa, CA, Rebekah went to Purdue University and received degrees in psychology and theater.
 She received both her master’s and Ph.D. in Counselor Education from the University of Mississippi.
 Rebekah is a National Certified Counselor (NCC), a Licensed Professional Counselor (LPC), and Distance Certified Counselor (DCC).
 She has been published in a variety of counseling journals and on topics related to student motivation, career development, attachment, group therapy, and workaholism tendencies.
-Rebekah thoroughly enjoys her work with counselors-in-training and is passionate about helping students navigate their way through college.

 Jeremy Roberts, Learning Specialist